IBM-Blockchain-Archive/ibm-blockchain-js/README.md

+*Are you looking for the Marbles app demo?
+Thats not here, head to the [marbles example](https://github.com/IBM-Blockchain/marbles)*

 # ibm-blockchain-js
 This is a Node.js library for easier interaction IBM Blockchain chaincode.
-This is strictly documentation on the SDK.
+All documentation is on this page.

-** Are you looking for the Marbles app demo?
-Thats not here, head to the [marbles example](https://github.com/IBM-Blockchain/marbles) *

 Table Of Contents: